 - Musical Theme Naming: Salu and the Phantoms' mechas are named after various forms of musical compositions.

 - Never Trust a Trailer: Unlike the game itself, the teaser has Masque de Corbeau watching the destruction of Paris from atop the Eiffel Tower and it is implied that Ogami has been killed.

 - Rearrange the Song: Once again, the opening theme to the first game, "Geki!
 Teikoku Kagekidan", features a new reorchestration.

 - Right Behind Me: Father Leno tells Ogami to tell Erica not to come back to the convent because her constant clumsiness keeps causing them trouble.
 Unfortunately, Erica has just re-entered the room and runs off completely heartbroken.

 - Saw a Woman in Half: Coquelicot performs this trick, which she calls the "frightening human bisecting magic," using Erica.
 Rather than a handsaw, Coquelicot uses an electric buzzsaw to do so; Erica is unsurprisingly freaked.

 - Say My Name: At the end of the teaser, Sakura yells Ogami's name after Paris gets frozen over.

 - Sequel Hook: The game ends with Grand-Mère having Ōgami return to Tokyo because of a situation going on there.
 As it turns out, that situation takes place during the events of Sakura Wars: The Movie, which came out nine months after the game's release.

-- Time Skip: The game takes place one moth after the events of Thou Shalt Not Die.
+- Time Skip: The game begins one month after the events of Thou Shalt Not Die.